cabforum/servercert/docs/BR.md

 #### 3.2.2.8 CAA Records

-As part of the Certificate issuance process, the CA MUST retrieve and process CAA records in accordance with RFC 8659 for each `dNSName` in the `subjectAltName` extension that does not contain an Onion Domain Name.
+As part of the Certificate issuance process, for each `dNSName` in the `subjectAltName` extension that does not contain an Onion Domain Name, the CA MUST retrieve and process CAA records in accordance with RFC 8659.
 If the CA issues, they MUST do so within the TTL of the CAA record, or 8 hours, whichever is greater.

 This stipulation does not prevent the CA from checking CAA records at any other time.